Guptaji14/Student_Result_Management_System/Readme.txt

 INTRODUCTION:-
-An individual report card of each student has to be displayed and printed at a keystrokeaccording to any selected format.
+An individual report card of each student has to be displayed and printed at a keystroke according to any selected format.
 An important aid for teachers and students to judge their  performance.